RTEMS/rtems-docs/c-user/self_contained_objects.rst

 * The object identifier is only known at run-time.
 This hinders compiler optimizations and static analysis.

-* The objects reside in a table, e.g. they are suspect to false sharing of cache lines :cite:`Drepper:2007:Memory`.
+* The objects reside in a table, e.g. they are subject to false sharing of cache lines :cite:`Drepper:2007:Memory`.

 * The object operations use a rich set of options and attributes.
 For each